aabbtree77/session-auth-starter/README.md

 Ultimately, Astro does avoid passing around React code as strings, and is easy to use with a shallow heterogeneous component interaction.
 However, we want everything TypeScript, not "*.astro".
 That is the whole point of Node.js and "the JavaScript community", is it not?!

+Metaframeworks are also very confusing as React is fundamentally a client side library being pushed to a server without the browser environment (unlike, say, the Electron desktop GUI technology).

 ## Conclusion

+I do not find metaframeworks solving the backend templating problem at all.
+They are a gigantic waste of time, still figuring out [how to submit a form](https://github.com/withastro/roadmap/blob/actions/proposals/0046-actions.md).
+This is interesting if you are into FP and compiler theory revolving around applied immutable trees with a state, ["lifting" and "hoisting"](https://www.youtube.com/watch?v=VdDJbrh23zo), or even ["network dissolving"](https://www.youtube.com/watch?v=cgxtLOYE2TE).
+Sadly, this is not a real stuff.

-I do not find metaframeworks solving the backend templating problem yet, but I will follow this noise for a while.
-At the moment, I think the most reliable productive stack for CRUD apps is a React SPA with Vite and Hono.
+I think the most reliable productive stack for CRUD apps is a React SPA with Vite and a router such as Express or Hono.
 MERN in vanilla Js (no TypeScript, no React), with ChatGPT 3.5, can also be a king in dependable code.
 TBC...

 ## References